allthingstalk/arduino-wifi-sdk/README.md

 ```

 This feature can also be defined as `wifiSignalReporting(true, seconds)`

-You can also call this method anywhere in your sketch if you wish to change this value during operation.
+> You can call `wifiSignalReporting` anywhere in your sketch if you wish to change its values during operation.

 ### WiFi Signal Strength On-Demand